msperlin/beautiful-jekyll/_posts/2017-03-05-Prophet-and_stock-market.md

     ## F-statistic: 10.44 on 1 and 123 DF,  p-value: 0.001582

 As you can see, it didn't work very well.
-While the constant seems Ok, the value of 0.8220446 is not even close to 1.
+While the constant seems Ok, the value of 0.8220446 is not very close to 1.
 But, it could be the case that the different horizon have different results.
 A longer horizon, with bad forecasts, will be affecting short horizons with good forecasts.
 Lets use `dplyr` to separate our model according to `nfor`.